tsvensen/equalize.js/README.md

 Equalize the .parent's child element.
 See @larsbo's <a href="http://jsfiddle.net/4QTNP/3/">example</a>.
 <pre>$('.parent').equalize({children: 'p'}); // equalize height of paragraphs within .parent</pre>

+## Breakpoint

+This option should be usefull in responsive case where you don't want to equalize elements under a window width breakpoint.
+It must be used in conjunction with the 'reset' option.

+There is little problem in using the window width, that is not the browser screen width used in CSS Media query.

+Generally the window width is 15px less larger that the browser screen size because of the vertical scrolling bar.
+So you should use a breakpoint value less larger than the breakpoint you want to target in your CSS.

 ## Examples